Work with us

 Key Church Services and Events

-• Annual Parochial Church Meeting, Church Weekend, and select evening events.
+• Key annual church events: Annual Parochial Church Meeting, Church Weekend, and select evening events.

 • Easter and Christmas services.

-• Staff events, including an annual retreat (typically one week in January).
+• Staff events, including an annual retreat (typically 1 week in January).

 Package

-• Holiday: 25 days FTE plus bank holidays and your birthday (pro rata)
+• Holiday: 25 days annual leave plus bank holidays pro-rata, plus a day off for your birthday.

-• Benefits: Employer pension contribution, annual offsite staff retreat, ongoing training, and development opportunities
+• Benefits: Employer pension contribution, annual staff retreat week at Centre Parcs, multiple staff investment days, and professional development opportunities.

 How to Apply